Published or Forthcoming:

 These are two papers I wrote as an undergrad, which became chapters three and four of my undergrad thesis.
 In the first, which I still rather like, I defend Donald Davidson's transcendental argument against Cartesian skepticism by giving it a Moorean spin, drawing on work by Quill Kukla and Mark Lance.
 In the second, which I wish I wrote differently (I'd read the version in chapter four of the thesis, if you're curious), I develop an account of justification, drawing from W.V.O.
 Quine's work on observation sentences, where justification has two aspects, one connecting to belief qua state and one connecting to belief qua bearer of content, that fit together like the two sides of a seesaw.

 This paper reframes some of the core ideas of my dissertation.
-In it, raise a worry about the explanatory role that properties and relations play in contemporary semantic theories, serving as the contents of predicates: the most plausible account of the properties to which contemporary semantic theories appeal is to think of them in terms of the rules governing the use of predicates, and so they can play no role in explaining these rules, as contemporary semantic theories suppose they do.
-In response to this worry, I propose a radically different way of doing semantics, one that doesn't involve any appeal to properties to serve as the contents of predicates, so as to explain these very contents.
+In it, raise a worry about the explanatory role that properties and relations play in contemporary semantic theories, and, I propose a radically different way of doing semantics that doesn't involve any appeal to properties, relations, propositions or anything else to serve as the contents of predicates or sentences.
 According to this semantic theory, which I "discursive role semantics," we think of the meanings of predicates and sentences directly in terms of what one does in uttering them, without appealing to any things one says. (pdf)

 In attempting to familiarize myself with Begriffsschrift notation, I ended up writing this paper.
 I argue here that there is a tension in Frege's mature philosophy concerning the place of the judgement stroke in his logical notation, but there were seeds of a very different conception of logic in his early writing--what James Conant calls a "Kantian conception of logic"--where the judgment stroke is not at all out of place. (pdf)